PeterBarboza/Node-clean-architecture-TypeORM-API/README.md

 $ yarn test:unit
 ```

-To use TypeORM cli Fore more info about, see [how to work with TypeORM](https://typeorm.io):
+To use TypeORM cli Fore more info about, see <a href="https://typeorm.io" target="_blank" rel="noreferrer">how to work with TypeORM</a>:
 ```bash
 $ yarn typeorm <commands-here>
 ```

 TypeORM migration actions.
-Fore more info about, see [how to work with TypeORM migrations](https://typeorm.io/migrations):
+Fore more info about, see <a href="https://typeorm.io/migrations" target="_blank" rel="noreferrer">how to work with TypeORM migrations</a>:
 ```bash
 # Generate a base file to create a new migration manually
 $ yarn migration:create <path-to-the-new-migration>